christianhujer/makejava/README.md

 # makejava
-Library makefile for building Java and JNI projects.
+Library Makefile for building Java and JNI projects.

+# Usage
+- Describe which classes are required by the jar
+- Optionally set variable `Main-Class` to the main class.

+# Planned features
+- Package support